 ALTD strives to find better ways of social life for women and children through research, education and campaigning.
 The ALTD believes that every human being is entitled to a good and a fair life, therefore we are hoping to find the social problems that hinder the well-being of families and the society.
 The ALTD is looking to find solution for the challenges faced by vulnerable members of the society.

 The Alternative Links for Training and Development needs the support and the cooperation of the government, parliament members, the local councils and partner institutions in order to implement its objectives.
 The ALTD is hoping to resume its works for women.
 At the moment we have branches in London and Birmingham.

-beside financial, legal, and visa it is the language barrier and lack of information that prevent many of the local activists to build networks and participate in regional and international events.
+Beside financial, legal, and inter-cultural skills it is the language barrier and lack of information that prevent many of the local activists to build networks and participate in regional and international events.
 In most middle eastern countries, learning one of the major European language such as English that has come to be the predominantly the language of international meetings, has been privilege of elites particularly among women.
 Therefore, Alternative link has provided a series of easy language training direct to the special needs of local activists.
-Alternative link provided computer literacy, in order to facilitate the connection of local organisation and individual activist to the international community and dissemination of the information.
+Alternative link provided computer and social media literacy in order to facilitate the connection of local organisation and individual activist to the international community and dissemination of the information.
 Through these activities Alternative Link has promoted their contacts with the international community in particular in the grass root and non-governmental organisations in other developing countries.